joosxi/Orbital-Annual-Rings/README.md

 6) Now we're done with the installations!
 7) To run the application, use the command prompt/terminal to change directory to the app's folder (the app folder containing package.json)
 8) Type in "expo start" in command prompt/terminal, and a QR code should appear
+9) Don't scan the QR code in the command prompt/terminal
+10) Type 'd' in command prompt/terminal, and a new webpage should open in your browser
+11) Select 'Tunnel' above the QR code in that webpage, and wait for the new QR code to be displayed on the same webpage
-9) Scan the QR code using the Expo GO app/phone camera(Android/IOS), and the application will automatically appear on your mobile phones
+12) Scan the QR code using the Expo GO app/phone camera(Android/IOS), and the application will automatically appear on your mobile phones
-10) Start using and navigating around the app! :)
+13) Start using and navigating around the app! :)